contexttesting/forkfeed/documentary/1-API/index.md

 Given a fork source code as

-%EXAMPLE: example/fork.js%
+%EXAMPLE: example/fork%

 The function can be used in the following manner:

-%EXAMPLE: example/example.js, ../src => forkFeed%
+%EXAMPLE: example, ../src => forkFeed%
-%FORK example example/example%
+%FORK example%

 %~%